aws/jsii/gh-pages/content/overview/runtime-architecture.md

 - `#!json { "stdout": "<base64-encoded data>" }` when the console data is to be written on the *Host Application*'s `STDOUT` stream.
-- Any data that is not valid JSON, or that does not match either of the formats described avove must be written as-is on the *Host Application*'s `STDERR` stream.
+- Any data that is not valid JSON, or that does not match either of the formats described above must be written as-is on the *Host Application*'s `STDERR` stream.

 [kernel api specification]: ../specification/3-kernel-api.md